 The band was under the management of Peter Grant, who was also widely known for managing the legendary world-famous rock band Led Zeppelin.
 Grant managed Bad Company till 1982.
 The band has been signed to record labels such as Island, Swan Song, Atlantic, and Atco.

-The band evolved so much over the years and there has been several replacements of members.
+The band evolved so much over the years and there have been several replacements of members.
 A few of them include Larry Oakes and Gregg Dechert.
 Past members like Steve Price along with other members also made quite the mark.

 There are speculations made about the band’s name gathering inspiration after Jeff Bridges popular flick Bad Company.
 But Paul Rodgers cleared the claims made and said that they named the group after finding art and meaning rooted within a Victorian Book of Morals.
 The book depicted an innocent child looking up at an unpleasant character inclining towards a lamp post, where the initials read as “Beware of Bad Company.”